Alessandro Scialpi: Varese

-In summer 2010, Scialpi once again moved to northern Italy for A.S.
-Varese 1910.
+In summer 2010, Scialpi once again moved to northern Italy for Varese.
 Lecce gave Varese half of the registration rights for a peppercorn of €500 in order to farm out the player.
 In January 2012 Scialpi left the reserve team for Carpi.
 However, he only played once in 2011–12 Lega Pro Prima Divisione.
 In June 2012 Varese acquired all the registration rights from Lecce.

 Como

-In July 2012 Scialpi left for another third level club Calcio Como along with Alex Benvenga and Paolo Marchi.
-He was transferred to Venice in August 2014.
+In July 2012 Scialpi left for another third level club Como along with Alex Benvenga and Paolo Marchi.
+He was transferred to Venezia in August 2014.

 Lega Pro clubs

-Scialpi was a player for Venice in 2014–15 Lega Pro.
+Scialpi was a player for Venezia in 2014–15 Lega Pro.
 The team was expelled from professional league after the season due to financial difficulties.

 On 25 July 2015 Scialpi was signed by Martina.
 However, he was released on 4 December.

 International career

 Scialpi capped twice for Italy national under-17 football team in 2009 UEFA European Under-17 Football Championship elite qualification.
 He was substituted at half time in the first round (by Leonardo Bianchi) and entered the field in the 54th minute of the third round as the replacement of Alberto Libertazzi.
 Scialpi missed the final tournament in May due to injury as well as a tournament in Saarland in September 2008 and the U17 Euro qualification.
 Scialpi played 5 times in October at 2009 FIFA U-17 World Cup.